I was born in Iran and came to the U.S. as a student to attend college preparatory school.

 I used to see him go to and come back from work in his military uniform.
 His military rank advancement stopped when he refused a back channel suggestion to condemn some socialist soldiers to death in his military court, for their beliefs not matter how abhorrent, and out of the process.
 He kept his rank and continued in the military until the revolution.
 He was known for his honesty and not using his position to amass wealth as many did.
 A family story is during a ceremony at the Royal court, the Shah took the lapel of his tuxedo by hand and whispered in his ear: did you rent this?

 Among significant visible social and historical impact are a key leader of the constitutional revolution and first chairman and speaker of the Iranian parliament and his brother the Prime Minister who also drafted the first law guaranteeing the freedom of press (trivia: he pissed the British off so much that they did not tolerate his presence in the same room) and was instrumental in having the monarch concede absolute power to the new constitution which established a parliamentary democracy and the rule of law, against the wishes of the Russians and the British.
 He later became the finance minister and initiated financial reforms and overhaul of the taxation system, including bringing in the American adviser W. Morgan Shuster when he was assassinated by 2 Georgians which was part of the Tzarist Russia.
+The original copy of the Iranian constitution was in his (and then family’s) custody and given to the congress 31 years later.
+There were the main and most effective founding fathers of the modern democratic system in Iran (Persian language link).
 And there goes my confidence in British and Russian support for my endeavors!

 Another is my mother’s cousin who was the first woman elected to the parliament, and instrumental in bringing voting and other equal legal rights to women in Iran.
 She was also the first Iranian female ambassador.